-Large alpha/numeric LCD below the Bar Graph reports all operating, setup and diagnostic information of the unit.
-Because the unit is designed to be "user-friendly," all regulation and control functions are self-prompting with necessary commands shown on the LCD display.
+Large alpha/numeric LCD, backlit for easy viewing, reports all operating, setup and diagnostic information of the unit.
+Because the unit is designed to be "user-friendly", all regulation and control functions are self-prompting with necessary commands shown on the LCD display.

-2.1.4 ALARM LIGHT
+2.1.4 ALARM LIGHTS

-This red light appears when the unit detects a targeted amount of metal on an individual, according to specifications of the Program and Sensitivity levels that have been selected.
+These red lights appear when the unit detects a targeted amount of metal on an individual, according to specifications of the Program and Sensitivity levels that have been selected.
+If only one light appears, it will indicate which side (left or right) of the passageway the largest target can be found.
+When both lights appear, the target(s) are centered, or balanced, within the archway.
+The lights will appear even when Audio volume has been turned OFF.
 Operators should be instructed to respond to all alarms.
 For any detector to be effective in a security system it is absolutely necessary that the cause of EVERY ALARM be determined.